BRUCEBINYE/SnailBaLL/README.md

 # SnailBaLL
 A **Snail** identification tool based on COI **Ba**rcodes represented by RNA **L**arge **L**anguage model.

 This repository contains codes of **[SnailBaLL](), a deep learning model for genus-level identification of molluscan species, especially land snail within the order Stylommatophora**.
 SnailBaLL could test and predict whether two COI sequences are the same genus or not, by employing embeddings of the RNA secondary structure extracted using the RNA large language model [ERNIE-RNA](https://github.com/Bruce-ywj/ERNIE-RNA).
-You can find more details about SnailBaLL in our paper: [**Snail identification based on COI barcodes represented by RNA large language model**]().
+You can find more details about SnailBaLL in our paper: [**Genus-level snail identification based on COI barcodes represented by RNA large language model**]().